OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     }
     ```

 3. You must reregister the add-in in Excel in order for the new function to be available to end-users.
-Reregister your custom functions add-in in Excel by completing the following steps:
+Complete the following steps for the platform that you're using in this tutorial.

     * If you're using Excel for Windows:

+        1. Close Excel and then reopen Excel.

-        1. In Excel, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.
+        2. In Excel, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.
             ![Insert ribbon in Excel for Windows with the My Add-ins arrow highlighted](../images/excel-cf-register-add-in-1b.png)

-        2. In the list of available add-ins, find the **Developer Add-ins** section and select the **Excel Custom Functions** add-in to register it.
+        3. In the list of available add-ins, find the **Developer Add-ins** section and select the **Excel Custom Functions** add-in to register it.
             ![Insert ribbon in Excel for Windows with the Excel Custom Functions add-in highlighted in the My Add-ins list](../images/excel-cf-register-add-in-2.png)

     * If you're using Excel Online: